MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 ### Temporary storage when unable to upload to OneDrive and SharePoint

-If a meeting recording can't be uploaded to OneDrive and SharePoint, it's temporarily available for download from the meeting chat for 21 days before it's deleted.
+If a meeting recording can't be uploaded to OneDrive and SharePoint, it's temporarily available for download from the meeting chat for 21 days before it gets deleted.
 This might happen if the upload destination exceeds its quota or has file uploads restricted.
 If the chat is deleted, then the recording is also deleted.

 ## Meeting Recording Diagnostic Tools